 We hate to alienate anyone from using GoCanvas, but the cost and effort of maintaining all of the platforms we did in the past simply wasn't paying off and it limited our ability to do more on the devices that the large, large majority of our customers were using.

 How will we support Microsoft moving forward?

-Our Windows desktop client runs on desktops and laptops running Windows 7, Windows 8, and Windows 10.
-It will also run on versions of the Microsoft Surface tablets that are running Windows Pro.
-It will also run on versions of the Microsoft Surface tablets that are running Windows Pro.
+Our Windows desktop client runs on desktops and laptops running Windows 8 and higher.
 You will not find our Desktop client in the Microsoft Markeplace, but you can download it on our website.

 It will NOT run on tablets running Windows 8 RT (Early versions of the Surface tablet).

 We will continue to closely monitor Microsoft as their mobile strategy evolves.

 How do I download the Microsoft Windows (8 and above) client?